Integrated Supplier Information System

 Business challenge: Designing and developing a complex enterprise system for Boeing's Supplier Quality organization that replaces five core legacy systems and interfaces with more than 30 nonconformance legacy systems.

 Supplier Quality: A Core Boeing Enterprise

 The Boeing Company relies on thousands of suppliers around the world to produce top quality parts and supplies.
 Making sure that the quality of these parts and services meets exacting standards is key to maintaining the company's core business and reputation.
 To do their work with even greater efficiency, the organization needed an integrated system of supplier information that faciliated workflows and supported their business processes.

 The Boeing Canada-AeroInfo project team closely reviewed the existing IT systems and worked with the company to determine the new requirements.
 The next step was analyzing business needs and re-engineering existing processes and workflows to match the new system requirements.

 The result was Boeing's Integrated Supplier Information System, built from the ground up using both domestic and offshore staffing.
 This system now interfaces with nearly 30 different nonconformance informational systems around the U.S. to ensure Boeing's quality standards are met.

 Despite the complexity and volume of work involvedd, schedule disruptions have been avoided using blended teams that combined the talents of on- and off-shore developers.
 Development and testing are performed collaboratively with a multi-national offshore IT company well known for high quality off-shore development work.
 The AeroInfo team continues to manage the staged development of the project, performing design and business analysis, working closely with the offshore company, who provide additional manpower in all development areas.

-AeroInfo also developed and delivered the training required for thousands of employees and suppliers to use the new ISIS software tool.
-We also trained these same people how their revamped business processes, enabling them to do their jobs more effectively using a streamlined approach.
+AeroInfo also developed and delivered the training required for thousands of employees and suppliers to use the new Integrated Supplier Information System and the underlying re-engineered business processes, enabling them to do their jobs more effectively using a lean, streamlined approach.